 LTI will offer an enhanced curriculum to students interested in exploring the many important legal questions and policy debates surrounding evolving technologies.
-The curriculum will equip students with a well-rounded foundation while also allowing them to pursue a particular area of interest, including communications law, intellectual property law, and information privacy law.
+The curriculum will equip students with a well-rounded foundation while also allowing them to pursue a particular area of interest, including communications law, data privacy law, and intellectual property law.
 LTI students will gain valuable practical experience through externships in government, industry, public interest organizations, and law firms.

-To earn an LTI certificate, students must complete a rigorous, yet flexible, course of study that provides students with a well-rounded foundation as well as specialized training in communications law, intellectual property law, or information privacy law.
+To earn an LTI certificate, students must complete a rigorous, yet flexible, course of study that provides students with a well-rounded foundation as well as specialized training in communications law, data privacy law, and intellectual property law.
 For each of the tracks, students must complete three mandatory courses, three electives, and a transition-to-practice course.
 LTI students work closely with the Institute directors in designing their course of study, choosing electives, and ensuring that all LTI requirements are satisfied.

 Students are encouraged to apply to the Law and Technology Institute at the time of their application to the law school.
 Enrollment is limited.

 The Securities Law Program placed its students in the top echelons of the field, including partners at major law firms, regulatory chiefs, and even commissioner on the Securities and Exchange Commission, leading positions that are a testament to the excellence of the program and its graduates.
 The broad and varied concentration of securities and corporate law courses, as well as the breadth of available externships, accommodate students who engage in this area of study at varied levels of intensity.
 The Law School’s D.C. location enables many of its securities offerings to be taught by senior staff from the SEC and the Financial Industry Regulatory Authority (FINRA), as well as by full-time faculty members.